Meiguro/simplyjs/README.md

 #### Settings.option(field, value)

 Saves `value` to `field`.
-It is recommended that `value` be either a primitive, or an object whose data is retained after going through `JSON.stringify` and `JSON.parse`.
+It is recommended that `value` be either a primitive or an object whose data is retained after going through `JSON.stringify` and `JSON.parse`.

 ````js
 Settings.option('color', 'red');
 ````

-If value is undefined or null, the field will be deleted.
+If `value` is undefined or null, the field will be deleted.

 ````js
 Settings.option('color', null);